 Pre-bake the crust, then pour the creamy peach filling over the crust.
 What you will LOVE most about these bars is that the juicy filling seeps into the crust as it bakes, making the bars unbelievably moist.
 The tender, brown sugary crust will melt in your mouth.

 The bars take about 30 minutes in the oven.
 Your kitchen will smell like a cross between cinnamon rolls and peach pie.
 Two of my favorite things in one.
-Allow the bars to cool before cutting and drizzling with the vanilla glaze.
-The glaze is made from 3 simple ingredients: heavy cream (or milk), confectioners’ sugar, and vanilla extract.
+Allow the bars to cool before cutting and drizzling with the vanilla icing.
+I halved my original vanilla icing recipe since we don’t need as much.
+It’s made from 3 simple ingredients: heavy cream (or milk), confectioners’ sugar, and vanilla extract.

-Drizzle the glaze on top and prepare to be amazed. 😉
+Drizzle the icing on top and prepare to be amazed. 😉

-More peachy desserts to try: peach bundt cake with brown butter icing, peach streusel muffins, fresh peach cobbler, brown sugar peach crumble pie, peach pecan crisp, rustic strawberry peach galette, and blueberry peach pie.
+More peachy desserts to try: peach Bundt cake (with an incredible brown butter icing), peach muffins, peach cobbler, peach crumble pie, peach crisp, strawberry peach galette, peach cake, and peach bread.Print

-Take advantage of summer's fresh peaches with these easy bars.
-A four layered bar with a brown sugar/oat crust, topped with a creamy peach filling, pecan streusel, and finished off with luscious vanilla glaze.
+Take advantage of summer’s fresh peaches with these easy bars.
+A four layered bar with a brown sugar and oat crust, topped with a creamy peach filling, pecan streusel, and finished off with luscious vanilla icing.

 Crust & Topping